BKotay/eCommerce/README.md

 Hello, my name is Blamah Kotay.

-This is mu eCommerce project made using HTML, CSS, Javascript and the foundations of the JSON file.
+This is my eCommerce project made using HTML, CSS, Javascript and the foundations of the JSON file.
 My project is about a training programs and helping clients and athletes improve themselves physically and mentally!

 Project Features
  * Grid Display